libsndfile/libsndfile/docs/api.md

 the caller has to set the **samplerate**, **channels** and **format** fields to valid values.
 All other fields of the structure are filled in by the library.

+**Note:** The libsndfile library will reject values ​​for **samplerate** field that are greater than `655350` and values ​​for field **channels** that are greater than `1024`.
+These values ​​represent the maximum theoretical limit and may be less for specific formats.

 When opening a file for write, the caller must fill in structure members **samplerate**, **channels**, and **format**.